Tiesco789/Tiesco789/README.md

 </h1>

 <p align="left">
-  I'm a Front-End Developer (HTML, CSS & Javascript), I don't have a favorite framework, I like them all, but at the moment I'm studying PHP/Laravel & Angular and I've really enjoyed it, especially for creating more powerful applications.
+  I'm a Front-End Developer (HTML, CSS & Javascript), I don't have a favorite framework, I like them all, but at the moment I'm studying PHP/Laravel & VueJS and I've really enjoyed it, especially for creating more powerful applications.
 </p>

 <p align="left">